damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/README.md

 # **Structural model**

-*I would like to…enable makers to understand physical structure of the product and their components.*
+*I would like to enable makers to understand physical structure of the product and their components.*

 ## **What is a structural model?**